 Resources available to children with special educational needs:

-Children with a SEND needs will receive specialist support, sometimes in the Dali Classroom.
+- Children with a SEND needs will receive specialist support.
 SEN specialist TA's will offer specialist provision in the mornings with a parallel curriculum.
 Some support with the majority of School Support children will take place within classrooms.